Latent Abstraction for Retrieval-Augmented Generation: End-to-End Framework and Training Objective

 \section{End-to-End Framework and Training Objective}

-Building upon the latent query construction introduced in Section~\ref{sec:latent_query}, we now present the complete framework that extends single-step implicit retrieval to a \emph{multi-turn} setting.
-The key challenge is determining \emph{when} the model should perform additional retrieval and \emph{what} it should retrieve at each turn.
-We address both through: (1) an MLP-based retrieval control head that decides whether further retrieval is necessary, and (2) an adaptive contrastive target mechanism that dynamically updates the retrieval objective based on remaining unretrieved evidence, illustrated in Figure \ref{fig:overview}.
+Building on the latent query construction in Section~\ref{sec:latent_query}, we extend the framework from single-step implicit retrieval to a multi-turn setting.
+The central challenge is to determine \emph{\textbf{when}} to trigger additional retrieval and \emph{\textbf{what}} to retrieve at each step, while relying solely on latent reasoning in hidden space without generating intermediate text tokens.
+We address both through: (1) an MLP-based retrieval control head that decides whether further retrieval is necessary, and (2) an adaptive contrastive target mechanism that dynamically updates the retrieval objective based on remaining unretrieved evidence.

-We extend the single-step pipeline of Section~\ref{sec:latent_query} to support iterative retrieval.
 At each retrieval turn $r = 1, 2, \ldots, R$, the model constructs a latent query from the current context, which now includes both the original question and any previously retrieved documents, and decides whether to retrieve again or to proceed with answer generation.
 Let $c^{(r)}$ denote the accumulated context at turn $r$:

 where $D^{(s)}$ denotes the set of top-$K$ documents retrieved at turn $s$.
-At each turn, we append \texttt{[PRED]} to $c^{(r)}$ and extract the latent query vector: $q^{(r)} = h_{\texttt{[PRED]}}^{(r)} \in \mathbb{R}^d$, which is used both for retrieval via similarity matching against the document index (Equation~\ref{eq:doc_repr}) and as input to the retrieval control head described below.
+At each turn, we append \texttt{[PRED]} to $c^{(r)}$ and extract the latent query vector: $q^{(r)} = h_{\texttt{[PRED]}}^{(r)} \in \mathbb{R}^d$, which is used both for retrieval via similarity matching against the document index, detailed in Equation~\ref{eq:doc_repr} and as input to the retrieval control head described below.
 The process repeats until the control head signals termination or a maximum number of turns $R$ is reached, after which the model generates the final answer conditioned on the full accumulated context $c^{(R+1)}$.

-\textbf{MLP-based retrieval control head.}\quad A central component of our framework is a lightweight MLP head that determines whether the currently retrieved evidence is sufficient to answer the query, or whether additional retrieval is required, based on the observation in Section~\ref{sec:entropy}.
-At each turn $r$, the \emph{retrieval control head} $f_\theta$ takes $q^{(r)}$ as input and produces a binary decision:
+\textbf{MLP-based Retrieval Control Head.}\quad An additional component of our framework is a lightweight MLP head that determines whether the currently retrieved evidence is sufficient to answer the query, or whether additional retrieval is required.
+At each turn $r$, the Retrieval Control Head $f_\theta$ takes $q^{(r)}$ as input and produces a binary decision: